apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/5-datasets.md

 valid_data_loader = mx.gluon.data.DataLoader(valid_dataset, batch_size, num_workers=CPU_COUNT)
 ```

-With both `DataLoader`s defined, we can now train a model to classify each image and evaluate the validation loss at each epoch.
-Our Fashion MNIST dataset has 10 classes including shirt, dress, sneakers, etc. We define a simple fully connected network with a softmax output and use cross entropy as our loss.
+With both `DataLoader`s defined, you can now train a model to classify each image and evaluate the validation loss at each epoch.
+Our Fashion MNIST dataset has 10 classes including shirt, dress, sneakers, etc. In this example, you will define a simple fully connected network with a softmax output and use cross entropy as our loss.

 ```python